rg-1708/rg-1708/README.md

 #### Other projects :
 - `rg-pet-clinic` repository
 - `CovidInfoWebsite` repository
-- These projects were used to test some functionality, or in Learning process.

 ## Learning materials I used :
 #### Manning books :